igor-baiborodine/kiroule.com/content/article/configure-custom-domain-and-https-in-netlify.md

 When you deploy for the first time on Netlify, a Netlify subdomain will be assigned to your site, for example, `awesome-mclean-11186c.netlify.app`.
 Then you can change the randomly generated part in the subdomain to the site name you want, like adjusting `awesome-mclean-11186c.netlify.app` to `kiroule.netlify.app`, and continue as is.
 But it's evident that for your personal website, you should use a custom domain, which helps a lot in promoting yourself as a brand and improving credibility.
 Also, owning a domain comes with the option of having personalized email addresses, for instance, `igor@kiroule.com`, which I put on my About page.

-As for HTTPS, even if it's your blog where you do not collect any sensitive information, having a secure connection gives the perception of you as a trusted source.
-Other than that, it also can slightly improve your Google search engine rankings.
+As far as HTTPS is concerned, even if this is your own blog where you do not collect any sensitive information, having a secure connection gives the perception of you as a trusted source.
+Other than that, it can also slightly improve your Google search rankings.

 This tutorial has the following tasks to complete:
 {{< toc >}}